nhosic1/autonomous_navigation/docs/source/userdoc/system_requirements/system_requirements.rst

    The system must ensure that the vehicle moves along an optimal trajectory that minimizes the travelled distance while avoiding obstacles in a known environment.

+.. req:: User Feedback and Monitoring
+   :id: REQ_1719070003
+   :status: open

+   The system must provide real-time user feedback on the vehicle's status, including velocity, position, and potential system issues.
+   This feedback should be accessible through a user interface or API.